JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 az acr login -n blogacrtest
 {% endhighlight %}

 If you have created an ACR instance separately from the AKS instance then they need to be linked together for AKS to have permissions to pull images.
 There are different ways of doing it.
 One of the newer options is to use the update command for AKS.
 It's currently in preview mode so you need to enable preview features before you can use it.
 This might not be an option for you if you're running your cluster in production.
+This way of linking only works if they are in the same subscription.

 {% highlight bash %}
 az aks update -n myAKSCluster -g myResourceGroup --attach-acr blogacrtest